Labor Lawyer in Nantes

 • by reporting the facts,

-• by preserving evidence,
+• by gathering evidence,

-• and by getting some help.
+• and by seeking professional support.

-How can I get my overtime hours recognized?
+How can I have unpaid overtime recognised?

-• a consultation phase to take stock,
+• an advisory phase to take stock,

-• an amicable settlement,
+• an amicable negotiation,